AnMukha/HNBestStories/README.md

   }

 These parameters limit the HN API load.
 Data is requested from the HN API only if cached data has not yet expired.
+To further expedite the loading of stories, requests can be executed in parallel.
+The NumberOfParallelRequests parameter specifies the number of stories that can be fetched concurrently.

 ### Potential Enhancements or Changes